-Brown Shipbuilding, located in Houston, Texas, had the important role of building vessels for the military.
-Yet, regardless of how productive the shipyard once was, workers were exposed to large amounts of asbestos on a daily basis, leading to life-threatening diseases such as mesothelioma and asbestos-related lung cancer.
+Brown Shipbuilding, located in Houston, Texas, was once a productive shipyard with the prominent role of building vessels for the military.
+However, workers were exposed to large amounts of asbestos on a daily basis, leading to life-threatening diseases such as mesothelioma and asbestos-related lung cancer.

 Brown Shipbuilding History

 The Brown Shipbuilding Company was created in 1942 for the sole purpose of building vessels for the U.S. Navy.

 The idea of the new shipyard began in 1941 when the Navy asked brothers George R. Brown and Herman Brown to build four submarine chasers for the military.

 Although the brothers had no prior shipbuilding experience, they did help build the Corpus Christi Naval Air Station.